 R500 provides the initial and boundary conditions for R100.
-Insofar, it is worth knowing to what extent its generated twodimensional turbulence is in a state of statistical equilibrium, and at what time during the integration an equilibrium state is attained.
-To determine this so-called spin-up time, the blue dash-dotted graph in Fig. 3 shows a time series of the domainavageraged kinetic energy per unit mass, KE{R500} ; it fluctuates strongly between 3×10^{-3} and more than 12×10^{-3} mr s s-2 and does not reach a stable value.
+It is worth knowing to what extent its generated twodimensional turbulence is in a state of statistical equilibrium and at what time during the integration an equilibrium state is attained.
+To determine this so-called spin-up time, the blue dash-dotted graph in Fig. 3 shows a time series of the domain-averaged kinetic energy per unit mass, KE{R500}; it fluctuates strongly between 3×10^{-3} and more than $12 \times 10^{-3} \text{ m}^2 \text{ s}^{-2}$ and does not reach a stable value.
 Evidently, it is difficult to determine the spin-up time from R500 because KE{R500} is strongly impacted by wind bursts as shown by the black curve.
-Therefore, R500 was compared to a run where the atmospheric forcing was completely turned off by setting the air-sea fluxes of net heat, fresh water and momentum to zero.
-This run is referred to as R500_NF ("No Forcing").
-Here, the intense fluctuations of KE vanished as shown by KE{R500_NF} (blue solid graph), but there are still some smaller-scale oscillations with maxima on 11, 14, 20, and 28 June, the existence of which impede the estimate of a spin-up time.
-These oscillations are slightly correlated with the wind bursts lagging behind for about one day.
-Potentially, they are triggered by the remote forcing of CMEMS-HBM via the lateral boundaries which explains the time lag.
-Another cause could be vacillations of KE which is a well-known peculiarity of nonlinear rotating fluids (Hide, 1958; Früh, 2015).
-In order to filter out the oscillations, the cumulative average $\overline{KE{R500_NF}}$ was computed.
-This quantity is frequently used in time series analysis in order to determine the time scale at which a stochastic time series reaches stationarity.
-In the actual case, $\overline{KE{R500_NF}}$ attains a maximum of 6×10^{-3} on 1 June and then decreases to about 3.4×10^{-3} m2s-2 on 7 June.
+Therefore, R500 was compared to a run in which the atmospheric forcing was completely turned off by setting the air-sea fluxes of net heat, fresh water, and momentum to zero.
+This run is referred to as R500_NF ("no forcing").
+Here, the intense fluctuations of KE vanished as shown by KE{R500 NF} (blue solid graph), but there are still some smaller-scale oscillations with maxima on 11, 14, 20, and 28 June, the existence of which impedes the estimate of a spin-up time.
+These oscillations are slightly correlated with the wind bursts lagging behind for about 1 d.
+Potentially, they are triggered by the remote forcing of CMEMS-HBM via the lateral boundaries, which explains the time lag.
+Another cause could be vacillations of KE, which is a well-known peculiarity of nonlinear rotating fluids (Hide, 1958; Früh, 2015).
+In order to filter out the oscillations, the cumulative average $\overline{\text{KE}{\text{R500_NF}}}$ was computed.
+This quantity is frequently used in time series analysis in order to determine the timescale at which a stochastic time series reaches stationarity.
+In the actual case, $\overline{\text{KE}{\text{R500_NF}}}$ attains a maximum of 6×10^{-3} on 1 June and then decreases to about 3.4×10^{-3} m2 s-2 on 7 June.
 Thereafter, it increases steadily to 4.4×10^{-3} on 22 June and remains constant until the end of the month.
-Hence, stationarity is reached after about 22 days, corresponding to an e-folding scale of 12 days that may be considered as the spin-up time.
+Hence, stationarity is reached after about 22 d, corresponding to an e-folding scale of 12 d that may be considered the spin-up time.